juniormp/sx-network-engineering-assignment/README.md

-# Full-stack Web3 Engineering Assignment
+# Web3 Engineering Assignment

 Thank you for your interest in joining the SX engineering team!

 This document is just a quick test to see where your coding and problem solving skills are with something related to dApp development.
 It’s designed to be straightforward and not take too much of your time.

-Since a lot of this position will be JavaScript/Typescript-based app development and integrating with Solidity contracts, we've created a task that, in some capacity, represents the tooling you'll be working with on a day-to-day basis with us.
+Since a lot of this position will involve integrating with Solidity contracts, we've created a task that, in some capacity, represents the tooling you'll be working with on a day-to-day basis with us.

 ## Background